Brazil (1985 film): Home media

 A directors' cut of Brazil was released on LaserDisc in the United States in December 1993.
 It was released by The Criterion Collection as a five-disc LaserDisc set in 1996 and a three-disc DVD set in 1999, featuring the 142-minute cut of the film (referred to by Gilliam as the "fifth and final cut"), Sheinberg's 94-minute "Love Conquers All" cut for syndicated television, and various galleries and featurettes.
 Criterion also released a one-disc, movie-only DVD edition in 2006, while the three-disc set was revised to be compatible with widescreen televisions.

 A Blu-ray of the 132-minute US version was released on 12 July 2011 by Universal Pictures.
 It contains only that version of the film and no extra features.
 The 142-minute cut was released on Ultra HD Blu-ray and a remastered Blu-ray by Criterion on 4 June 2025.

-Legacy
+Influence

 Film

 Other films that have drawn inspiration from Brazils cinematography, art design and overall atmosphere include Jean-Pierre Jeunet's and Marc Caro's films Delicatessen (1991) and The City of Lost Children (1995), Rocky Morton and Annabel Jankel's Super Mario Bros.
 (1993), the Coen brothers' The Hudsucker Proxy (1994) and Alex Proyas's Dark City (1998).

 The production design and lighting style of Tim Burton's Batman (1989) have been compared to Brazil.
 Tim Burton and production designer Anton Furst studied Brazil as a reference for Batman.